companieshouse/node-web-starter/README.md

-# Typescript Web Starter for Companies House
+# Node.js Web Starter for Companies House

-This web-starter is designed to allow you to very quickly create a GOV_UK web app using Typescript/Node.js.
+This web-starter is designed to allow you to very quickly create a GOV.UK web app using Node.js with TypeScript.
 It provides you with the essential building blocks (or scaffolding) for piecing together a Typescript web app and to dictate your overall project structure.

-## Node Versions
+## Node.js Versions

 - Before downloading and installing this project, ensure you have Node version `24.9.0` installed on your device.
 Version `24.x.x` should still work but `24.9.0` is recommended.